Self-similar blowup for the cubic Schr\"odinger equation: Theoretical framework

 \begin{definition} Let $(a_*,f_*)$ be an admissible approximation and let $F$ be an admissible fundamental matrix on $J$ with parameter $a_*$.
 Furthermore, let $(p_1,p_2,q_1,q_2)$ be the associated coefficients.
 Then, for $(a,f)\in J\times X$ and $y\in (-1,1)$, we set

 \end{definition}

-The operator $\mc G_F$ represents the full ``right-hand side'' of the problem, taking into account also the error we make by replacing the linear operator $\mc L$ by $\mc L_F$.
+The operator $\mc G_F$ represents the full ``right-hand side'' of the problem, taking into account also the error we make by replacing the linear operator $\mc L$ by $\mc L_F$, cf.~Eq.~\eqref{eq:fpstrategy} and Lemma \ref{lem:solsys} below.
 The point is that $\mc G_F$ maps into $Y$ and by choosing ``good'' approximations, the right-hand side can be made arbitrarily small and hence treated perturbatively.

 \begin{lemma} Let $(a_*, f_*)$ be an admissible approximation and let $F$ be an admissible fundamental matrix on $J$ with parameter $a_*$.
 Then $\mc G_F(a_*, f_*, a,f)\in Y$ for all $(a,f)\in J\times X$. \end{lemma}